 Improves Sleep Quality:

-Melatonin helps in signalling the brain to get into sleep mode so that you can fall asleep quickly and may increase overall sleep duration by shortening the time it takes to fall asleep.
-This supplement promotes relaxation, which improves the quality of sleep, thereby reducing daytime sleepiness and fatigue.
-This helps you stay focused and sharp during the day.
+Melatonin signals the brain to get into sleep mode so that you can fall asleep quickly and may increase overall sleep duration by shortening the time taken to fall asleep.
+This supplement promotes relaxation and improves sleep quality, reducing daytime sleepiness and fatigue and helping you stay focused and sharp during the day.

-If one is exposed to blue light from digital devices, takes anti-inflammatory medications, or leads a stressful life, then one may have trouble relaxing or sleeping at night.
-Melatonin aids in regulating the body’s natural sleep cycle, which helps calm the body and mind and get one into sleep mode.
+If one is exposed to blue light from digital devices, takes anti-inflammatory medications, or leads a stressful life, one may have trouble relaxing or sleeping at night- Melatonin helps regulate the natural sleep cycle, helping calm the body and mind and getting one into sleep mode.

-Scientific studies have revealed that melatonin supplementation increases levels of gamma-aminobutyric acid (GABA) in certain parts of the brain.
-Higher GABA levels can have a calming effect and reduce symptoms of anxiety.
+Scientific studies have reveale melatonin supplementation increases gamma-aminobutyric acid (GABA) levels- higher GABA levels can have a calming effect and reduce anxiety symptoms.

 Regulates Sleep and Wake Cycles

-Melatonin helps regulate circadian rhythm and synchronises our sleep-wake cycle with night and day.
-In doing so, it facilitates a transition to sleep and promotes consistent, quality rest.
+Melatonin helps regulate circadian rhythm and synchronizes our sleep-wake cycle with night and day, facilitating a transition to sleep and promoting consistent, quality rest.

-Melatonin has been found to speed up fat-burning and result in a higher metabolism.
-Therefore, individuals who make healthy lifestyle changes that result in better sleep patterns can produce higher levels of melatonin and fight off weight gain while accelerating weight loss.
+Melatonin speeds up fat burning and boosts metabolism- individuals who make healthy lifestyle changes that result in better sleep patterns can produce higher levels of melatonin and fight off weight gain and accelerate weight loss.

-Unlike sleep-inducing drugs, Melatonin does not cause any withdrawal symptoms, hence is safe to consume regularly.
-It simply signals the brain to fall asleep and does not cause any habit or dependency.
+Unlike sleep-inducing drugs, melatonin does not cause withdrawal symptoms and is safe to consume regularly- it simply signals the brain to fall asleep without causing any habit or dependency.

-Sleep should not be a hurdle for people who want to explore the world- Melatonin is ideal for jet lag.
-It helps one's circadian cycle adjust to the changes, thus preventing daytime sleepiness and other jet lag symptoms.
-Besides, it helps to relax and fall asleep when one is transitioning between time zones which reduces the body’s adjustment time.
+Sleep should not be a hurdle for people who want to explore the world- Melatonin is ideal for jet lag- it helps circadian cycle adjust to the changes, preventing daytime sleepiness and other jet-lag symptoms.
+Besides, it helps to relax and fall asleep when one is transitioning between time zones, reducing the adjustment time.